 - Progressive retinal atrophy: Also called PRA, dogs with this condition experience a gradual deterioration of the retina.
 Blindness can occur, especially during the daytime.

 We health test for over 160 of the most common canine diseases with the most modern genetic testing available, which helps ensure a long healthy life for your puppy.
-Have more questions about this designer dog breed?
+Have more questions about Goldendoodle lifespan?
 Visit our FAQ page for additional information.